Extensions on Low-complexity DCT Approximations for Larger Blocklengths Based on Minimal Angle Similarity: Image compression experiments

 \section{Image compression experiments}

 To evaluate the performance of the proposed 16-, 32-, and 64-point DCT approximations we performed JPEG-like image compression experiments, as in~\cite{cintra2011dct,cintra2014low,potluri2012multiplier}.
 We considered $45$ $8$-bit images of $512\times512$ obtained from~\cite{uscsipi}.
 All images were subdivided into $N \times N$ sub-blocks and were submitted to the following 2D transformation.

 Let $\mathbf{A}$ be an $N\times N$ sub-block.
-The direct and inverse transformation induced by $\widehat{\mathbf{C}}_N$ are given, respectively, by~\cite{suzuki2010integer,cintra2014low,cintra2011dct}:
+Two approaches will be considered to compute the inverse transformation: one using the inverse of the approximation, and another one using its transpose.
+Thus, the direct and inverse transformations in the first approach, referred to as Method I, induced by $\widehat{\mathbf{C}}_N$ are given, respectively, by~\cite{suzuki2010integer, cintra2014low, cintra2011dct}:

+where $\mathbf{A}$ and $\mathbf{B}$ are $N \times N$ matrices.
+In the second approach, referred to as Method II, the direct and inverse transformations are given, respectively, by: